denismurphy/simplified-blockchain/README.md

 - `new()` function for creating a new blockchain instance
 - `add_transaction` method for adding new transactions

-## 👨‍💻 Authors

-- **Denis Murphy**

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 🙏 Acknowledgments

-- 🎩 This repository is inspired by the work of many great researchers and developers in the blockchain and cryptography communities.
-- 🚨 This is a simplified version of the complex technologies and must be used for educational purposes only.